angusclark1/Project-1/README.md

 ### Project Analysis

-- Use the Project1.ipynb notebook to visualize and analyze the new and old age financial entities which can be accessed within the Project Challenge files above, in a CSV file. .
+- Use the Project1.ipynb notebook to visualize and analyze the new and old age financial entities which can be accessed within the Project Challenge files.

 Note that this assignment requires you to create a Monte Carlo Simulation .